Guardian.co.uk, Thursday 7 April 2011.

 3. agreed with each other on non-negotiable consequences for sibling aggression.
 Maybe they understood that children are likely to be discouraged from sibling aggression when the consequences override the sweetness of revenge.
 And, they would have been even-handed when they applied the explicit rules for sibling cooperation.
 For example, the older David might have had a longer time-out period than the younger Ed.

-4. explicitly communicated to their children the terms and conditions for sibling co-operation.
+4. explicitly communicated to their children the terms and conditions – their expectations – for sibling co-operation.
 Perhaps they believed that younger children are poorly prepared to manage the decisions and therefore it was important that the structure was donated rather than arbitrated.

-5. were possibly aware of a critical tenet in democracy – innocent until proven guilty beyond reasonable doubt.
-In other words, they probably knew that without reliable evidence, they, the jury, were best off staying out on the decision.
+5. been aware of a critical tenet in democracy – innocent until proven guilty beyond reasonable doubt.
+In other words, they probably knew that until they had reliable evidence, the jury should stay out.
 For instance, they would not presume that Bad-boy, say Ed, for example, would be guilty by reputation.
 How would Ed have reacted to such a perceived injustice?
 Probably by showing a lot more of Bad-boy Ed!

-Furthermore, always useful for children and teenagers to hear and repeat ad nauseum, is the Golden Rule.
-The Golden Rule is a universal dictum expressed in one way or another in every human culture: Treat others the way you would like to be treated.
+Furthermore, always useful for children and teenagers to hear and repeat ad nauseum, is the Golden Rule; a universal dictum expressed in one way or another in every human culture: Treat others the way you would like to be treated.

 When the boys reached late childhood, say, 8-10 years, and depending on their ability to reason, the Millibands might have: